/ Chatham Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your on-the-job injury causes a permanent disability, you may be eligible for further compensation under Illinois law.
-These entitlements are intended to compensate for the lasting impact of your injury on your future employment potential.
+If your occupational accident leads to a long-term impairment, you may be eligible for additional benefits under Illinois law.
+These benefits are designed to make up for the lasting impact of your injury on your future employment potential.

 Types of permanent disability benefits: